spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

 ## Prerequisites

 This codelab assumes you have a billing-enabled GCP project.
+Also, [install gcloud](https://cloud.google.com/sdk/downloads) if you haven't already.

 ## Set Up Your Environment

-### Create a GCS Bucket to store Artifacts
+### Create a GCS Bucket to store artifacts

 In the environment where you have `gcloud` installed, run the following commands: